llljinjinjin/ST_SHAP_code/README.md

                 -/label.mat
                 .
 ```
-Specifically, for the SEED dataset, it contains the DATASET file and the label file, which hold the data and label, respectively.
+Specifically, for the SEED dataset, it contains the dataset file and the label file, which hold the data and label, respectively.

 ### Pre-process the raw dataset
 To pre-process SEED, run: